codefresh-io/docs.codefresh.io/_docs/pipelines/steps/oidc-pipelines.md

 ### Step 5 for AWS: Add actions to the pipeline workflow
-This step illustrates how to use the ID token obtained in step ?? to assume the role and perform actions.
+This step illustrates how to use the ID token obtained in _step 4_ to assume the role and perform actions on AWS.

 Add two steps to the pipeline:
 * `assume_role` step in which specify the ARN role and the session name through two variables that you'll add to the pipeline.
 * `s3_list_objects` step which is the action you'll perform using the ID token from the previous _step 4 for AWS_.

 <br><br>